Is your insect repellent DEET-free?

-- Rapid Absorption into the blood stream leading to neuro-toxic effects particularly in children;
+- Absorption into the blood stream of chemicals that may lead to neuro-toxic effects, particularly in children;

 - Environmental concerns like the accumulation of DEET in waterways;

-- Allergic skin reactions, due to it being a solvent that's powerful enough to melt plastic;
+- Allergic skin reactions, due some chemicals being a solvents that are powerful enough to melt plastic;

 - Unpleasant smell and respiratory problems;